Life insurance for people with HIV: What you need to know

 Though you can live a long life with an HIV diagnosis, insurance companies are generally cautious about the long-term health of people with HIV, since it’s a virus that attacks the body’s immune system.
 People living with HIV can be at greater risk for other health conditions, including heart disease, kidney disease, or diabetes.
 Without treatment, HIV can also progress into AIDS.
 [2]

-You'll likely have to fill out additional paperwork with details of your treatment when you apply (this could include details regarding antiretroviral therapy, viral load, and your CD4 cell count).
+You’ll likely have to fill out additional paperwork with details of your treatment when you apply.
+If you’re living with HIV, insurers will want to know more details about your condition and health profile, such as:

-Stricter providers will deny coverage unless you can show five years of stable health history and meet additional health and testing criteria.
+Stricter insurers will deny coverage unless you can show five years of stable health history and meet additional health and testing criteria.

 What types of life insurance are available to people with HIV?